Did you know that WordPress can update your website for you? This can contain plugins and themes in some cases.

 But, because some of these upgrades may harm your website.
 You should weigh the benefits and drawbacks before allowing WordPress to update automatically.

-We hope that this post has helped you to disable automatic updates in WordPress.
+We hope that this post has helped you to disable wordpress auto update.